aschmidt75/mcollective-docker-agent/README.md

 ##Usage##

-The mcollective client application covers a number of use cases similar to the docker console client:
+The mcollective client application covers a number of use cases provided also by the docker console client.
+It execute them on multiple servers within the collective and returns the result.
+The output is similar to the docker command but includes the server name in the first column.

 ####Show running containers####
 ````